-All and machine learning are growing and evolving fields, and key questions emerge about how they will affect the economy, demand for labor, and the workforce.
-Needs for AI/ML-related skills are likely to vary across the economy, with potential differences appearing throughout companies, industries, and geographical areas.
+Al and machine learning are growing and evolving fields, and key questions emerge about how they will affect the economy, demand for labor, and the workforce.
+Needs for AI/ML-related skills are

+Government, business, labor, and academia should be working together to systematically gather the necessary data that could help guide the demand requirements. likely to vary across the economy, with potential differences appearing throughout companies, industries, and geographical areas.
 Flexible labor market tools and analysis could help forecast which sectors are experiencing, or are likely to experience, these impacts in the near and medium term.
 A better understanding of these evolving impacts can help inform decision-making by policymakers, employers, and workers.